BackSpaceTech/lightning-eam/README.md

 ## How you can help

+#### Corporate Sponsorship

+If your corporation would like to use Lightning EAM and would like to get it dveloped quicker with the features you require, please consider sponsoring the development or purchasing consulting services from BackSpace Technology for implementations at your company.
+Corporation that sponsor the software development will receive recognition on all our websites.

 #### Social Media

 Marketing is expensive, especially when your product is free!
 The best way you can help is by spreading the word through social media: